IU-PR/Capstone_project/content/docs/Groups/PipeVision.md

 5. How do you plan to iterate and pivot if necessary based on user feedback?

+### Answers
+1. The need for rapid and accurate recognition of pipeline and metal marking based on photo images.
+2. Workers of Gazstroyprom.
+3. Gathering feedback from company, validation on dataset.
+4. Speed and accuracy of mark recognition, user satisfaction.
+5. Regularly conduct feedback sessions, and adjust our model and approach accordingly.

 {{< hint danger >}}
 **Feedback**